ekino/drupal-debug/README.md

         enabled: true
         composer_autoload_file_path: vendor/autoload.php

-        # If not specified, it fall backs to the default cache directory.
+        # If not specified, it fall backs to the default cache directory path.
-        cache_directory: null
+        cache_directory_path: null
 ```

 By default, the location of this configuration file is the root of the project (the parent directory of the Composer vendor directory).